bazelbuild/bazel/site/en/external/mod-command.md

 *   `all_paths <arg>...`: Displays all existing paths from the root to the specified `<arg>...`.
-If one or more modules are specified in `--from`, these modules are shown directly under the root, and the graph contains any any existing path from the `--from` modules to the argument modules (see [example](#mod-example4)).
+If one or more modules are specified in `--from`, these modules are shown directly under the root, and the graph contains any existing path from the `--from` modules to the argument modules (see [example](#mod-example4)).